chains-project/dirty-waters/journal.md

 Minutes 2024-01-22
 1. Tasks(repo & trace) [Steps](./steps.md)
+todo:
-where does patches come from - exact code & authors & why e.g. @eslint/eslintrc@patch:@eslint/eslintrc@npm%3A2.0.2#./.yarn/patches/@eslint-eslintrc-npm-2.0.2-d308674d86.patch::version=2.0.2&hash=c0def0&locator=metamask-crx%40workspace%3A.
+-[] where does patches come from - exact code & authors & why

-change & author
-commit & merge
+e.g. @eslint/eslintrc@patch:@eslint/eslintrc@npm%3A2.0.2#./.yarn/patches/@eslint-eslintrc-npm-2.0.2-d308674d86.patch::version=2.0.2&hash=c0def0&locator=metamask-crx%40workspace%3A.

-is there's anything unususal things(new contributor)
+-[] We want to know the change & author(maybe also who merge the commit) of all deps -[] is there's anything unususal things(new contributor)

-tool:
+The tool we want to have:

 question the tool to answer: In a new realease, who are the new contributor automatically

+The final tool needs to generate a user-friendly summary

-ledger-live @patches
+-[] check: ledger-live @patches

 2. [project plan](https://docs.google.com/document/d/1JD9PU_ABYeOvAUiEkuC1EpAFavDfiO8KOAz56Uu9TEI/edit?usp=sharing)(Research question & Method & outcome)

 3. thoughts：special packages